-New: We’re offering a new service to help you file a joint divorce application online at any time without visiting a court.
+New: We’re offering a new service to help you file a joint or simple divorce application online at any time without visiting a court.
 Learn more.

 Separation agreements and court orders can resolve some family matters when you separate but they do not legally end your marriage.
 The only way to legally end your marriage is to get a divorce.
 The following links will help you find more information about divorce law and procedure.

 - What You Should Know about Family Law in Ontario (available in 9 languages)

 - Covers many aspects of divorce and separation, including mediation, choosing a lawyer, going to court, your rights and obligations